 When you are admitted, a Degree Audit will become part of your Admissions Profile in MyUI.
 The audit:

-- specifies which General Education Components and which requirements for your major you still need to fulfill,
+- specifies which General Education Requirements and requirements for your major you still need to fulfill,

-- indicates (for pre-business, pre-nursing, and pre-pharmacy students) which prerequisite courses necessary for applying to the respective college need to be fulfilled, and
+- indicates which prerequisite courses need to be fulfilled, and

-- monitors other degree requirements including your semester hours, GPA, residency requirement, and college-specific regulations.
+- monitors other degree requirements including semester hours, GPA, residency requirement, and college-specific regulations.

 Transfer Credit Evaluation

-The Office of Admissions evaluates transfer courses on General Education Program requirements, as well as a number of courses applicable to the requirements of your major.
+The Office of Admissions evaluates General Education Program requirements, as well as a number of courses applicable to the requirements of your major.
 Your major department makes decisions about how the rest of your transfer courses apply toward the requirements for your major.